bravorod/healthcare-log-ingestion-pipeline/README.md

 ## 🚧 Disclaimer

 This repo is a demonstration project and does **not** include real PHI or production configurations.
-All data, credentials, and schemas are synthetic and for educational purposes only.